Russian journalist dies after setting herself on fire

 “What a nightmare,” Ilya Yashin, another Kremlin critic, wrote on Twitter.
 “All of these cases of police amusing themselves, these shows of men in masks - these are not games.
 The government is truly breaking people psychologically.”

-Reporting by Polina Ivanova, Gabrielle Tétrault-Farber and Anton Zverev; Editing by Mark Trevelyan and Gareth Jones
+Reporting by Polina Ivanova, Gabrielle Tétrault-Farber and Anton Zverev; Editing by Mark Trevelyan, Gareth Jones and Mark Heinrich

 Our Standards: The Thomson Reuters Trust Principles.